 There are several factors that contribute to the loss of your hairline.
 One of the most common reason is protective styles such as weaving, braiding or wearing wigs.

 This style consist of braiding the hair in a pattern, then using needle and thread to attach the wefted extensions to the braids.
 Overtime, if done excessively or not done correctly, this will cause your edges to recede or thin drastically.
+In this case, edge control gel can be your best friend!

 This style using extensions by interlacing strands with the natural hair to form a braid.
 If done too tight, this will pull on your edges and cause them to break and/or thin.